By Rebecca Westaway

 Kae Tempest – Hold Your own

-This work inspires people to be themselves in all simplicity and to live their fully and completely.
+This work inspires people to be themselves in all simplicity and to live fully and completely.
 It reminds us we don’t need to amass objects to be someone, nor do we need to continually chase higher social status.

 ~ Rebecca Westaway